This should be a happy time for me, so why am I so miserable?

 I've always worried but I seem to be worrying more than ever now.
 Is that normal?

-Many women worry during pregnancy about everything from changes in your role in life and in your relationships to whether you will make a good mother.
+Many women worry during pregnancy about everything from changes in your role in life and in your relationships to whether you will be a good mother.
 You may also fear childbirth itself, or fear having problems during the pregnancy.
 Check with a mental health professional if you're concerned.

 My doctor doesn't want me taking medicine, so I can't take anything for my depression, right?